-under assistance must obtain the consent of his or her assistant if he or she intends to do any particular act determined by the court.
-If there is no consent, such an act of a person under assistance may, in principle, be rescinded.
+If an individual has insufficient capacity to appreciate right or wrong due to any mental disability, the family court may order the commencement of assistance upon the request of related parties.
+An individual under assistance must obtain the consent of his or her assistant if he or she intends to do any particular act determined by the court.
+If there is no consent, such an act of such individual may, in principle, be rescinded.